Toronto Lawyers Feed the Hungry

 Bugsy and Ken Charity Golf Tournament 2013

 The Law Society Foundation would like to thank the tournament participants and sponsors for their support of the Bugsy and Ken Charity Golf Tournament.
-The 2013 Tournament raised more than $52,000 for the Program.
+The 2013 Tournament raised approximately $57,000 for the Program, netting $36,000 after expenses.
 The Toronto Lawyers Feed the Hungry Program is possible due to your generosity.

 Greenspan Humphrey Lavine